Tafara-N/alx-react/0x03-React_component/README.md

 Create a test, that will pass a spy as the markAsRead property Check that when simulating a click on the component, the spy is called with the right ID argument

-Requirements:
+**Requirements**:

-Make sure to bind the function markAsRead in your constructor to avoid unecessary re-rendering In the test file, make sure to restore the console function you mocked At this point, reloading the App should display the exact same page as the last task.
+- Make sure to bind the function `markAsRead` in your constructor to avoid unecessary re-rendering
+- In the test file, make sure to restore the console function you mocked
+- At this point, reloading the App should display the exact same page as the last task.
 Use the React Chrome Extension to make sure the Notifications component displays correctly
-The console in your browser should not show any error or warning **Repo:**
+- The console in your browser should not show any error or warning

+**Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x03-React_component`
 - File: ``task_2/dashboard/src/Notifications/NotificationItem.js, task_2/dashboard/src/Notifications/NotificationItem.test.js, task_2/dashboard/src/Notifications/Notifications.js, task_2/dashboard/src/Notifications/Notifications.test.js`